cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 ```
 -s = aligned dataset used for analysis
--runs = number of ML runs for this analysis (more runs maybe better)
+--runs = number of ML runs for this analysis (more runs maybe better)
 -nt = number of computer cores used in the analysis (AUTO lets computer decided)
 -m = which model used in the anlayses (MPF = model finder)
 ```